AbhishekGhosh/WordPress-Server-Compatibility-Checking-Script/README.md

+![WordPress Server Compatibility Checking Script][logo]

-# WordPress Server Compatibility Checking Script
+#WordPress Server Compatibility Checking Script

 WordPress Server Compatibility Checking Script for Your Web Server is a simple yet powerful script to test whether your web host to run WordPress smoothly.
 There are something to mention about this multi functional WordPress Compatibility Checking Script, which optionally wget the latest version of WordPress, extracts and make your WordPress installation easier.